Baton Rouge Water Quality at a Glance

 Update Old Plumbing

-If your home was built before 1986, consider updating plumbing fixtures to reduce potential lead exposure from older pipes and fixtures.
-The city offers consultation services to help homeowners identify potential issues and ensure optimal water quality.
+If your home was built before 1986, consider updating plumbing fixtures to reduce any potential lead exposure from older pipes and fittings.
+Baton Rouge’s source water is very low in lead, but household plumbing is still the final contact point before your glass.
+The city offers consultation services to help homeowners identify potential issues.
+Check our filter guide for NSF/ANSI 53-certified point-of-use lead-reduction options.

 Report Issues